Valley in Svaneti

 Emma is enjoying the views over the valley

-reason for visiting the border and then instructed our taxi driver where to take us and what to say.
+visiting the border and then instructed our taxi driver where to take us and what to say.
 So we took the road up to the border.
 We were at first stopped at a police checkpoint.
 But when we showed them the paper from the EU office they let us through.
 It did help us a little bit that we also had a photo of the sculpture with us, a photo we had found on Internet.
 When we showed the photo to the police officers they simple looked at it and relied "Well that sculpture is located in Georgia so you may go and have a look at it if it makes you happy".

 The last place in western Georgia we went to was Batumi, a resort situated on the Black Sea coast.
 We found that Batumi looked pretty much like resorts do anywhere.
 We didn't stay there more than a day, partly because we didn't have more time and partly because we are not big fans of resorts in general.
-But we think that if we were the kind of people who stay in resort towns we probably would have enjoyed staying in Batumi for a week
+But we think that if we were the kind of people who stay in resort towns we probably would have enjoyed staying in Batumi for a week at least.

 This street was not Disney-esque